 By: Mateo De Dalmases

-Mateo De Dalmases competes for SFU’s cross country team.
+Mateo De Dalmases is a member of the men’s cross country team.